ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Service Provider/CentOS/HOWTO Install and Configure a Shibboleth SP v3.x on CentOS 7 (x86_64).md

       * `systemctl restart httpd.service`

 ### Enable attributes on attribute mapping
+> The Attribute Map file is used by the Service Provider to recognize and support new attributes released by an Identity Provider

-Enable attribute support by removing comment from the related content into "`/etc/shibboleth/attribute-map.xml`"
+Enable attribute support by removing comment from the related content into `/etc/shibboleth/attribute-map.xml`.

 ### Connect SP directly to an IdP